Philips circle pattern: 4:3 models

+The earliest design shares the chassis and the sync module with the PM5631 colour generator and has 576 KB of pattern ROM (can be increased to 4.5 MB for multiple / more complex patterns).
+The pattern produced by these units is nearly identical to the PM5544.
+Differences are typically a result of design constraints of the hardware or software generating the test cards.

+Variations exist for every video standard: PM5644G/00 (PAL-B/G), PM5644I/00 (PAL-I), PM5644M/00 (NTSC), PM5644L/00 (SECAM), PM5644P/00 (PAL-M), PM5644N/00 (PAL-N).
+This model is able to replace every type of PM55xx pattern generator.

+Indian head model(s)

+A variant generating a 625 line version of the “Indian head” pattern is known to exist.

 FuBK models

 Two variations bearing the model numbers PM5644G/50 (PAL B/G) and PM5644G/70 (YCbCr) were available programmed with the FuBK pattern.

 16:9 models

 The earliest known PM5644 16:9 hardware is the PM5644G/90 and PM5644G/924 which use the same chassis and PCB as the 4:3 models, however, both are programmed with the well-known 16:9 circle pattern alongside several other simple patterns.
-They generate an anamorphic signal thus both do not support PALplus.
+They generate an anamorphic signal but do not support PALplus encoding.

 The last known design has controls and a display on the front panel and is labelled PM5644 PALplus test pattern generator and bears the model number PM5644/85.
 No other variations of this hardware are presently known.
 This design also generates the well known 16:9 colour circle pattern but unlike the previously mentioned G/90 and G/924 models, it is capable of encoding a PALplus signal.
 It also is capable of generating the 4:3 pattern of the original PM5544.